Courses in Theatre Arts

 Prerequisite: TH 221

-An introduction to technique and theory as it pertains to the development and exploration of the stage-speaking voice for clear and effective communication.
-Focus is on physical awareness, proper body alignment, tension/release, breath, vibration, the vocal channel and resonance.
-Special attention will be given to developing vocal sensitivity and power needed to meet the special vocal and physical demands of the actor.
+An introduction to technique and theory as it pertains to the development and exploration of the speaking voice for clear and effective communication.
+Focus is on physical awareness, tension/release, breath, vibration, and resonance.
+Special attention will be given to the anatomy of the vocal tract and an introduction to the International Phonetic Alphabet.

 A history of theatre from Greek theatre through the eighteenth century.
 Representative plays and playwrights of the various eras and cultures will be studied.